-Nothing could be more Provençal than to eat a fish soup, whether it’s in the form of bouillabaisse, bourride or this simple rustic soup recipe.
-Marseille fish soup, or soupe de poissons as it’s known, is a dish that will transport you to back to the old port of Marseilles in the south of France.
+Nothing could be more Provençal than to consume fish soup, whether it’s in the form of bouillabaisse, bourride or this simple rustic soup recipe.
+Marseille fish soup, or soupe de poisson as it’s known, is a dish that will transport you to the old port of Marseilles in the south of France.

 Soupe de Poisson – Fish Soup

 - ½ cup Olive oil

 - 28 oz Can of peeled San Marzano tomatoes

 - 2 lb White fish filets, fresh or frozen